Chrono-byte/disilla.org/src/positions/politics.md

 ## Elections

 I believe that local elections (and eventually national) would greatly benefit from switching off the antiquated first-past-the-post system.
-Both the Democratic and Republican parties, nationally and state-level, are greatly disconnected from the average American.
+Both the Democratic and Republican parties, national and state-level, are greatly disconnected from the average American.

 ## Ideologies

 ### Conservatism

-I think there are some good ideas that some good ideas can come from right wing individuals, however, in the US many conservatives refuse to cede any ground
+I think there are some good ideas that some good ideas can come from right-wing individuals, however, in the US many conservatives refuse to cede any ground

 #### Neo-conservatives